Hardware Comparison

 The main differences between the two variants can be found in the comparison below.

-The Material Plane sensor can be used on any display, for example a normal TV, or a projector.
+The Material Plane sensor can be used on almost any display, for example a normal TV, or a projector.

 Because the minis are only detected when they are moved, there is no limit the the amount of minis you can have on the table.
 There is, however, a limit to the amount of minis that can be moved at the same time: 4 for the DIY sensor and 16 for the production sensor.